FJsRepo/InfML-HDD/README.md

 And then you can run test.py through the YAML configuration file right in the folder of HorizonNet and wait for the results.

-**If you wanna train a new model with this three datasets or other dataset you labeled, follow the way above to run train.py.**
+**If you wanna train a new model with these three datasets or other datasets you labeled, follow the way above to run train.py.**